gavinlaking/disable_unity_multitouch_macbook/README.md

 ### Notes

-The build-dependencies for unity were around 250MiB of installation.
-Editing the correct file took moments, whilst compilation was around 20-25 minutes.
+The build-dependencies for `unity` were around 250MiB of installation.
+Editing the correct file took moments, whilst compilation took just a little over a century*.

 This Github repository is in no way affiliated with Canonical, or the developers of the `unity` package and is intended only to alleviate frustration caused by software developers who hard-code settings in their software which should quite clearly be configurable.
 This repository is not suitable for pets or small children.
 It will not cause scurvy, but any other side-effects are completely unpredictable.
 May lead to future OSS contributions.

+* - Actually, around 40 minutes, and failed.
+See Issues.